-For the three months ended June 30, 2016 and 2015, the Company recorded total compensation expense related to such Deferred Equity Units and Restricted Stock Units of \$803 and \$104, respectively, of which \$0 and \$62, respectively, relates to the Performance Units given that there is an explicit service period associated with the Deferred Equity Units.
+For the three months ended June 30, 2017 and 2016, the Company recorded total compensation expense related to such Restricted Stock Units of \$805 and \$803, respectively.

-For the six months ended June 30, 2016 and 2015, the Company recorded total compensation expense related to such Deferred Equity Units and Restricted Stock Units of \$1,575 and \$220, respectively, of which \$(32) and \$78, respectively, relates to the Performance Units given that there is an explicit service period associated with the Deferred Equity Units.
+For the six months ended June 30, 2017 and 2016, the Company recorded total compensation expense related to such Deferred Equity Units and Restricted Stock Units of \$1,615 and \$1,575, respectively, of which \$0 and (\$32), respectively, related to the Performance Units given that there was an explicit service period associated with the Deferred Equity Units.